Yilinnnh/d2mr-assessment-y2hao/06_r-programming/01_hello-world/assessment.md

 BY Mian: Yilin, thank you for submitting your R programming mini-project.
 While reviewing your work, I noted a few areas where the instructions may not have been fully understood or followed.
 I encourage you to revisit the project instructions and examples provided.
 Additionally, try participating more actively in discussions (in classes or slack chats) and seeking feedback.
 Looking forward to seeing your improvement in the next projects!

+ND: Sorry for the delay finalizing the grade!